testfairy/docs/docs/0531_Bug_Tracking/09_TestFairy_Connect.md

+## What is TrstFairy Connect?

+TestFairy Connect is proxy server installed on-premise, designed to help companies connect their bug tracking systems running behind firewall (JIRA Server, RFS), with the TestFairy cloud.

 ## How does it work?

-TestFairy Connect is designed to help developers integrate their bug tracking systems, running behind firewall, with their TestFairy account.

 The key part of TestFairy Connect is the agent service (TFC Agent) that runs on a system, also behind that firewall, connecting to TestFairy's web app and to your bug tracking system.